Győr (genus): Theories of origin

 Medieval chronicles unanimously considered the Győr (also Geur or Jeur) kindred originated from Germany, who came to the Kingdom of Hungary in the first half of the 11th century.
 The fourteenth-century chronicle composition (Illuminated Chronicle) does not refer to the clan, when describes the circumstances of the foundation of the Zselicszentjakab Abbey by family member Otto in 1061.
 Majority of the historians – for instance, György Györffy, Gyula Kristó and Erik Fügedi accepted the theory of German origin.
 Györffy wrote the clan arrived to the kingdom at the beginning of the reign of Stephen I, the first king of Hungary.
 He considered the ancestor of the kindred was German knight Győr, who participated in the defeat of Koppány alongside other foreign warriors, and settled down in Western Hungary after receiving royal land donations.
 Consequently, the county and the diocese were named after him.
 Historian Erik Fügedi claimed the kindred came to the Kingdom of Hungary during the reign of Andrew I (r.
 1046–1060) and also accepted the individual Győr as the founder of the clan.
 Gyula Kristó accepted the narration of the Illuminated Chronicle, which says Poth (also Pot or Pat) arrived to Hungary during Solomon's rule (1063–1074), but he does not connect him to the Győr kindred; he argues its first member was Otto.
+There were also attempts to identify Poth or Otto with the legendary Bavarian hero Poto the Brave.

 Other historians refused to accept the kindred's claimed German ancestry; late 19th-century genealogist János Karácsonyi did not consider Otto as a member of the clan.
 Instead, he argued, the first known member of the Óvár branch Stephen I (see below) was also the progenitor of the entire kinship.
 Karácsonyi also emphasized the members of the kindred bore forenames of Hungarian or Biblical origin (e.g. Csépán, Ders, Pousa, Saul or Pat).
 Elemér Mályusz considered the Győr clan's native ancestry too.
 However numerous maternal members of the Győr kindred became related with ancient Hungarian kindreds (for instance, Geregye, Csák, Monoszló and Bár-Kalán) through marriages in the 13th century, which influenced the naming habits within the kindred from the paternal side.